 Need Advice or Help with this Issue?

-Just because you search one way, does not mean everyone else is searching the same way.
+Just because you search one way does not mean everyone else uses your exact words when surfing the web.

 Try this out with a few variations to ensure you are covering everything.